solsteace/crawb/README.md

 * List pages within a domain
 * List SEO statistics such as internal links and external links for each page

+## Homages
+Kudos to [boot.dev](https://www.boot.dev/learn/build-web-crawler-javascript) for the amazing guide and idea!